bufbuild/protobuf-es/README.md

 Protobuf conformance tests.
 [Read more on our blog.](https://buf.build/blog/protobuf-conformance)

-Protobuf-ES's companion RPC library is [Connect-ES](https://github.com/bufbuild/connect-es), which fully supports the Connect and gRPC-Web protocols.
+Protobuf-ES's companion RPC library is [Connect-ES](https://github.com/bufbuild/connect-es), which fully supports the Connect, gRPC, and gRPC-Web protocols.

 ## What are Protocol Buffers?